 \section{Concluding remarks}

-In this paper, we have extended the natural deduction systems of dependence and independence logic defined in \cite{Axiom_fo_d_KV} and \cite{Hannula_fo_ind_13} and obtained complete axiomatizations of the negatable consequences in these logics.
-We also gave a characterization of negatable formulas in \Ind and negatable sentences in \D. Determining whether a formula of \Ind or \D is negatable is an undecidable problem.
+In this paper, we have extended the systems of natural deduction of dependence and independence logic defined in \cite{Axiom_fo_d_KV} and \cite{Hannula_fo_ind_13} and obtained complete axiomatizations of the negatable consequences in these logics.
+We have also given a characterization of negatable formulas in \Ind and negatable sentences in \D. Determining whether a formula of \Ind or \D is negatable is an undecidable problem.
 Nevertheless, we identified an interesting class of negatable formulas, the Boolean and weak quantifier closure of the class of $\Sigma_{n,\mathsf{k}}^R$ and $\Pi_{n,\mathsf{k}}^R$ atoms.
 First-order formulas, dependence and independence atoms belong to this class.
 We also gave derivations of Armstrong's axioms and the Geiger-Paz-Pearl axioms in our extended system of \Ind.

 The results of this paper can be generalized in two directions.
 The first direction is to identify other negatable formulas than those in the Boolean and weak quantifier closure of the set of atoms from our hierarchy.
 The other direction is to analyze the $\Sigma_{n,\mathsf{k}}^R$ and $\Pi_{n,\mathsf{k}}^R$ atoms in more detail.
-As we saw in \Cref{neg_atom_example}, first-order formulas and the atoms of dependence and independence situate only on the $\Pi_1$ or $\Pi_2$ level.
-Identifying interesting properties that situate on higher levels of the hierarchy and studying the logics that the higher level atoms induce would be an interesting topic for future research.
-For example, it is easy to verify that $\Pi_{1,\mathsf{k}}^R$ atoms (including first-order formulas and dependence atoms) are closed downward, and $\Sigma_{1,\mathsf{k}}^R$ atoms are closed upward.
+As we saw in \Cref{neg_atom_example}, first-order formulas and the atoms of dependence and independence belong to the $\Pi_1$ or $\Pi_2$ level.
+It is easy to verify that $\Pi_{1,\mathsf{k}}^R$ atoms (including first-order formulas and dependence atoms) are closed downward, $\Sigma_{1,\mathsf{k}}^R$ atoms are closed upward, and $\Pi_{2,\mathsf{k}}^R$ atoms (including inclusion atoms) are closed under unions.
 First-order logic extended with upward closed atoms is shown in \cite{Galliani2015} to be equivalent to first-order logic.
-Adding other such atoms to first-order logic results in many new logics that are expressively less than $\Sigma^1_1$ or independence logic and possibly stronger than first-order logic.
-These logics are potentially interesting, because, for instance, by the argument of this paper, the negatable consequences in these logics can in principle be axiomatized.
+Adding other such atoms to first-order logic results in many new logics that are less expressive than $\Sigma^1_1$ or independence logic and possibly stronger than first-order logic.
+These logics are potentially interesting, because, among other properties, by the argument of this paper, the negatable consequences in these logics can in principle be effectively axiomatized.